ORGANIZATION AND SIGNIFICANT ACCOUNTING POLICIES (Policies)

 Debt Issuance Costs

-During 2018, we signed a letter of intent to acquire our Bakersfield Refinery.
-The acquisition of the refinery and the related $365 million of financing to fund the retrofit closed in May 2020.
-In connection with financing the refinery, we incurred $0.5 million of debt issuance costs in 2019 and $6.6 million of debt issuance costs during 2020 related to acquisition of the Bakersfield Biorefinery.
-Debt issuance costs are amortized over the term of the loan as interest: however, as such interest relates to retrofitting of the refinery, these costs will be capitalized as part of the refinery until the refinery is placed in service.
+Debt issuance costs are amortized over the term of the loan as interest: however, as such interest relates to retrofitting of the refinery, these costs are being capitalized as part of the refinery until the refinery is placed in service.
 The amortization of the debt issuance costs that are not capitalized is recorded as interest expense.
-At December 31, 2019, certain unamortized debt issuance costs are presented on the balance sheet as deferred costs.
-However, upon the closing of the Bakersfield Biorefinery acquisition and as of December 31, 2020, these costs were reclassified as a direct deduction from the carrying amount of the debt liability of the financing to the extent that we borrow on the credit agreements.
+At March 31, 2021 and December 31, 2020, unamortized debt issuance costs related to the senior credit facility are classified as a direct deduction from the carrying amount of the credit facility; however, unamortized debt issuance costs related to the mezzanine facility are presented on the balance sheet as an asset as there have not been any borrowings on the mezzanine facility.
 See Note E - Debt for more detail on the financing.

 |Accounts Payable and Accrued Liabilities